sosiouxme/origin-aggregated-logging/deployment/README.md

 You can use the default project if you want, but this implementation has no need to run in the default project.

-If we are forced to deploy fluentd as a static pod, the corresponding mirror pods will show up in the default project.
-They will need to be configured with the full DNS name of the ElasticSearch service in order to enter data.

 ## Create the Deployer Secret

 All contents of the secret are optional, but the secret itself must always be